arjansiddhpura/fsmc/README.md

 ## Workflow Example

-1.  **Write your FSM** in `lander.fsm`.
+1.  **Write your FSM** in `example/lander.fsm`.
 2.  **Compile it:**
     ```bash
-    cargo run -- lander.fsm
+    cargo run -- example/lander.fsm
     ```
 3.  **Visualize the graph** (requires Graphviz):
     ```bash
-    dot -Tpng lander.dot -o lander.png
+    dot -Tpng example/lander.dot -o example/lander.png
-    open lander.png
+    open example/lander.png
     ```
 4.  **Compile the C code:**
     ```bash
-    gcc -o lander lander.c
+    gcc -o lander example/lander.c
     ./lander
     ```

 ## Generated C Code Structure

-The generated C file typically includes:
+The generated C file is self-contained and typically includes:
-*   `enum` definitions for **States** and **Events**.
+*   `typedef enum` definitions for **States**.
+*   `state_name`: A helper function to get the string representation of a state.
-*   A state machine struct.
+*   `is_terminal`: A helper function to check if a state is a terminal state.
+*   `print_available_events`: A helper function to list valid events for the current state.
-*   A transition function that accepts the current state and an event, returning the next state.
+*   `next_state`: The core transition function that accepts the current state and an event string, returning the next state.
+*   `main`: A driver loop that allows you to interact with the FSM via standard input.

 ## License